OpenTranslationBible/open-bible/en-GB/16.Nehemiah/md/nehemiah-07.md

 ## Nehemiah 7:37

-> the people of Lod, Hadid, and Ono, 721;
+> the people of Lod, Hadid, and Ono, numbered 721;

 ## Nehemiah 7:38